 - Resurrection!, a musical reflection on the events of the passion week.

-For information about the band, we encourage you to contact MBU Symphonic Band director Dr. Rick D. Townsend.
+For information about the band, we encourage you to contact MBU Symphonic Band director Dr. David Brown.
 We would love to hear from you.

-WATERTOWN, WI – Maranatha Baptist University’s symphonic band will be touring Illinois Nov.
-13-17, bringing to churches a sacred and classical program in the evenings, and some “fun stuff” for Christian school students during the day.
+Each fall, the band looks forward bringing churches a sacred and classical program in the evenings and some “fun stuff” for Christian school students during the day.

 But the impact will not just be felt by young people in the churches and schools; Brown said tour is life-changing for the college students, as well.
 If there is one take-away he would like band members to bring back with them, it’s that there is joy in ministry.